This blog post is sponsored by the Robert Wood Johnson Foundation. As always all opinions are my own.

 1. Drinks to avoid for kids 5 and under

-All kids 5 and under should avoid drinking flavored milk (ie. chocolate & strawberry), toddler formulas, plant-based/non-dairy milks (ie. almond, rice, oat), caffeinated beverages (ie. soda, coffee, tea, energy drinks) and sugar and low-calorie sweetened beverages (ie. “diet” and “light” drinks including those flavored with stevia or sucralose) as these are big sources of added sugar with no unique nutritional value.
+All kids 5 and under should avoid drinking flavored milk (ie. chocolate & strawberry), toddler formulas, plant-based/non-dairy milks (ie. almond, rice, oat), sports drinks, caffeinated beverages (ie. soda, coffee, tea, energy drinks) and any sugar and low-calorie sweetened drink (ie. “diet” and “light” drinks including those flavored with stevia or sucralose) as these are big sources of added sugar with no unique nutritional value.

 2. What babies and toddlers should drink

-• Toddlers 12-24 months should only drink whole milk, water and small amounts of 100% fruit juice to avoid added sugars (fruit is preferred).
+- Toddlers 12-24 months should only drink whole fat milk, water and small amounts of 100% fruit juice to avoid added sugars (fruit is preferred).
 They should drink no more than 4 oz of 100% fruit juice per day.

 Don’t these recommendations already exist?
 What’s new?